PokerBox/OSU-RM-tpu/README.md

 # OSU-RM-tpu
-A auto detection program running on google coral tpu
+An auto detection program running on google coral tpu